-Learning management systems (LMSs) are software that distribute and manage learning material.
+LMSs are software that distribute and manage learning material.
+LMS means Learning management system.
 They are naturally closely-related to authoring tool software which creates the learning courseware.
 However, the system of operation for both has been relatively stagnant for many years thanks to a lumpen, industry that eschews new efficiencies for the old, profitable way of doing things.
 The result is expensive, difficult-to-produce courseware that is not very effective at teaching.
 Fortunately, things are changing.
 Here are the current LMS best practices.

 LMS Best Practices